Erob494/DovetuckyBay/readme.txt

 	Level 2:
 		The player must solve a picture puzzle to restore solar power to Dovetucky Bay.
-There are eight blocks within a nine block space so there is only one free space for the player to move one move at a time to rearrange all of the randomized blocks by sliding them and rotating them.
+There are eight blocks within a nine block space so there is only one free space for the player to move one move at a time to rearrange all of the randomized blocks by sliding them.
 The player will have three minutes to solve the puzzle.

 	Level 3:
 		The player must solve a different puzzle that turns different pieces of pipes 90 degrees to create a complete, connected path and